Investigation begins into Woodland Plaza fire

-Toliver’s Pawn warehouse and adjacent shops were destroyed by an early fire Monday, March 21.
+Several shops in the Woodland Plaza were destroyed by an early fire Monday, March 21.

 According to Manchester Fire Chief George Chambers, the fire stared in southern end of the building.
 Fire personnel responded to a fire alarm at 6:15 a.m. to find heavy smoke coming from the building.